 gradually condenses, into more or less regular forms.
 This state of affairs is

-itself in a revolution inverse to the Luciferian fall ("Lucifer" is
+reunification, toward unity.
+Matter purifies itself in a revolution inverse to

-"the light-bearer" in Latin, and he first appears in Greek mythology
+the Luciferian fall (Lucifer is “the light-bearer” in Latin, and he first

 The kingdom of the adepts’ science is, by

-definition, outside of time and space.
-Furthermore, unlike modern science,
+definition, outside time and space.
+Furthermore, unlike modern science, which

 directly on the matrix and the invisible laws that animate it.